-Items that employees come into regular physical contact with, such as phones, headsets, desks, keyboards, writing materials, instruments, and tools must also not be shared, to the extent feasible.
-Where there must be sharing, the items will be disinfected between uses by
+Items that employees come into regular physical contact with, such as phones, headsets, desks, keyboards, writing materials, instruments, and tools may be shared, where feasible.
+Where there is sharing, the items can be disinfected between uses by

 - Creation of a "clean" and "dirty" repository for respective items. - Providing disinfecting solution, instructions, and signage near shared equipment.